Narrative description and how to cite GEOS-Chem

 The original GEOS-Chem coupled atmosphere-ocean simulation of mercury was described by Selin et al. [2007] for the atmosphere and by Strode et al. [2007] for the ocean.
 Extension to a coupled atmosphere-ocean-land model was described by Selin et al. [2008].
 The current version of the atmospheric simulation is described by Shah et al. [2021] and this is a new development in version 13.4.0.
 Older versions used Horowitz et al. [2017].
 Improvements in modeled Hg0 dry deposition to land is a new development in version 14.1.0 [Feinberg et al. 2022].
 The current version of the ocean simulation is described by Soerensen et al. [2010], with updated ocean rate coefficients from Song et al. [2015].
 Treatment of Arctic sea ice and rivers is as described by Fisher et al. [2012, 2013].
 Gas-aerosol partitioning of Hg(II) is from Amos et al. [2012].There is an option to couple GEOS-Chem with the terrestrial mercury module developed by Smith-Downey et al. [2010].
 The option to use AMAP 2015 emissions [Steenhuisen and Wilson, 2022] is a new development in version 14.1.0.

 Anthropogenic emissions are from Y. Zhang et al. [2016].
+Updated Hg0 emission factors are a new development in 14.2.0.
 Future SRES emission scenarios have been implemented by Corbitt et al. [2011].
-Options are available to use anthropogenic emissions from Streets et al. [2019] or from EDGAR v4.2 [Muntean et al., 2018], and these are new developments in version 13.0.
+Options are available to use anthropogenic emissions from Streets et al. [2019] or from EDGAR v4.2 [Muntean et al., 2018].

 Persistent Organic Pollutants (POPs)